mkerr94/fortune-and-dust-wiki/wiki/Documents & Letters/Vanderbilt Contract.md

 The bearer and undersigned of this contract is under the employ of the [[Vanderbilt Railway Company]].

-This contract shall serve as their bill of passage on the good ship Flor de Mayo, sailing for [[Alcadena]] on 15th Eleint from [[Waterdeep]] Harbour.
+This contract shall serve as their bill of passage on the good ship Flor de Mayo, sailing for [[Alcadeña]] on 15th Eleint from [[Waterdeep]] Harbour.

 The bearer and undersigned so agrees to fulfil the following tasks within the lawful remit of the Vanderbilt Rail Co. :